mindyng/mindyng.github.io/_posts/2022-12-22-Experimentation-Framework.md

 # Conclusion:

 Hypothesis testing is a great way to add rigor to experiment results analyses.
+At the same time, it is best to make sure there are no data errors upstream such as could happen when a new ML infrastructure is implemented.
+Also, another piece of advice is to try user surveys to get insight on why experiment results are not turning out as expected.

 # Reference:
 * [Statistics for People in a Hurry (Digestible Stats Terms)](https://towardsdatascience.com/statistics-for-people-in-a-hurry-a9613c0ed0b)